What is BGSS?

 • What, when, and where types of big game hunting opportunities are available.

-• How opportunities are divided among hunters.
+• How the timing of opportunities is divided among hunters.

 Through this planning process, CPW is better able to maintain healthy wildlife populations in keeping with management objectives and provide recreational benefits for the hunting and non-hunting public.